State Socialism (Germany)

 Bismarck's biographer A. J. P. Taylor wrote that "[i]t would be unfair to say that Bismarck took up social welfare solely to weaken the Social Democrats; he had had it in mind for a long time, and believed in it deeply.
 But as usual he acted on his beliefs at the exact moment when they served a practical need".
 When a reference was made to his friendship with Ferdinand Lassalle, a democratic and state-oriented reformist socialist, Bismarck stated that he was a more practical socialist than the Social Democrats.
-Bismarck justified his social welfare programs by stating that "[w]hoever has pensions for his old age is far more easier to handle than one who has no such prospect.
+Bismarck justified his social welfare programs by stating that "[w]hoever has pensions for his old age is far more easy to handle than one who has no such prospect.
 Look at the difference between a private servant in the chancellery or at court; the latter will put up with much more, because he has a pension to look forward to".